galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 > found, and cultivated, by Bavarian brewers a little over 200 years ago.
 It is
 > the most commonly used yeast in terms of the raw amount of beer produced around the world.
 >
-> But yeast is actually all around us.
-And we can actually brew spontaneously
+> Since yeast is all around us, we can actually brew spontaneously
-> fermented beer with wild yeast and souring microbiota floating through the air.
+> fermented beer by using wild yeasts and souring microbiota floating through the air.
 >
 {: .comment}